 Families who understand and are aware of the benefits and services available to Coast Guard families can prevent many challenges — especially during periods of family separation.

 Family readiness is an essential element of mission readiness.
 The Coast Guard can respond quickly and effectively to many situations because Coast Guard personnel are well trained and ready to do their jobs.

 Coast Guardsmen are the Service’s most valuable resource.
 Mission success is made possible by the combined activities of Coast Guard operational and mission support personnel.

 This teamwork is key to ensuring Coast Guard readiness, agility and operational excellence.
-We cannot succeed without the skilled contributions of a total force of approximately 82,000 active duty, Reserve, Auxiliary and civilian personnel.
+We cannot succeed without the skilled contributions of a total workforce of approximately 82,000 active duty, reserve, auxiliary and civilian personnel.

 The Coast Guard

 The Coast Guard, with over 41,000 men and women on active duty and over 6,000 civilian employees, is a unique force that carries out an array of civil and military responsibilities touching almost every facet of the U.S. maritime environment.

 The Coast Guard Reserve, with over 6,200 drilling reservists, provides the Coast Guard with a dedicated cadre of highly ready and responsive part-time personnel available for active duty in times of war or national emergency.
 Reservists can be activated and deployed to augment regular Coast Guard forces within 48 hours in response to domestic, man-made or natural disasters.

 The Coast Guard Auxiliary